 of its respective address in the list passed to

-For example you want to run 2 processes, with 3 workers each, on two different machines.
+If for example you want to run 2 workers, on 2 different machines

-The machines are known in the network as
+where the machines are known via DNS in the network as

 cluster_one as follows: